48th Armoured Regiment (India)

 48 Armoured Regiment is an armoured regiment of the Indian Army.

 History

 The regiment was raised on 1 December 1982 under the command of Lieutenant Colonel DS Dhadwal at Meerut.
 It has an all-India, all-class composition, drawing troops from various castes and religions.
-Lieutenant General Alok Singh Kler, PVSM, VSM is the current Colonel of the Regiment.
+Major General PS Dahiya is the current Colonel of the Regiment.
 Men from the regiment have participated in counter insurgency operations through tenures in the Rashtriya Rifles.